RangiTaranga: Cast

-Cinematography

-The movie made by debutantes has raised expectations among Kannada audience because of its cinematography by Hollywood cinematographers Lance Kaplan and William David.

-RangiTaranga has brought Lance — whose recent films include Butterflies of Bill Baker, Trapped Girl, and Do You Believe in the Devil — to India to shoot for a project in a language he hadn't even heard.
-"I had a translation of the script, and Anup and I spent weeks on the pre-production," he says.
-"Anup’s father, Sudhakar patiently taught me many Kannada words and phrases.
-"This reflects the tradition of lighting that I come from and love, and I think it’s one of the reasons why Anup wanted me to work on his film."

 Soundtrack

-B. Ajaneesh Loknath scored the film's background music and Anup Bhandari composed for its soundtrack, also writing lyrics for all but one track.
+B. Ajaneesh Loknath scored the film's background music and Anup Bhandari, Akash Reddy composed for its soundtrack, also writing lyrics for all but one track.
 The soundtrack album consists of 10 tracks, featuring a flute bit of the track "Dennana Dennana", a karaoke of "Akka Pakka" and a dialogue bit "Ashu Kavi Kalinga" mouthed by Saikumar.
 The track "Dennana Dennana" which has its lyrics in Tulu was the theme song of the Kannada soap opera Guddada Bhootha that was first aired on DD Chandana in the 1990s and re-telecast on Zee Kannada between 2013 and 2014.
 It was used in the film after rights were given to Bhandari by its lyricist Sadananda Suvarna.
 The album was released on 16 June 2015 in Bangalore.